The two main purposes of restorative yoga are to induce deep relaxation of body and mind and to prepare the body for

-Feet hip width evenly and firmly planted.
+Feet and knees hip width, evenly and firmly planted.
 Exhale flatten the low back and roll up from the tail bone, inhale roll down 2-3x

-Then lift the heels to slide 3-4 flat yoga blocks / bolster / cushions under the pelvis to rest on, at a comfortable height.
+Then lift the pelvis to slide 3-4 flat yoga blocks / bolster / cushions underneath to rest on, at a comfortable height.

-Inhale from diaphragm to collar bones.
-Exhale from navel down to feet.
+Inhale filling chest from diaphragm to collar bones.
+Exhale from navel down to feet, gently squeezing belly in.

 Lie over a bolster / rolled blankets / pile of firm cushions so the low back feel supported and comfortable (use a block / folded blanket under buttocks if the bolster is too high).
 Support the head and neck +/- eye bag or cover.

 Feet together knees apart with support under the thighs.
 Any stretch should be very mild and diminishing.

-Breathe downwards into the pelvis and feel the natural movement of the pelvic floor.
-Long exhalations
+Breathe downwards into the pelvis and feel the natural stretch and release of the pelvic floor.

 A bolster or other matching supports on each side, if needed.

 Exhale knees to side, inhale to centre ~3x and decide how close / high the support needs to be.

 2-3 minutes each side.